crrush7/ukbioprepr/README.md

 | sub      | Suburban               |
 | upland   | Aggregated Upland      |

-Land cover data products are percentage cover and derived from the UK Centre for Hydrology and Ecology: <https://www.ceh.ac.uk/data/ukceh-land-cover-maps>
+Land cover data products are percentage cover and derived from the UK Centre for Ecology and Hydrology: <https://www.ceh.ac.uk/data/ukceh-land-cover-maps>

 ------------------------------------------------------------------------